huggingface/lerobot/README.md

 ### Train your own policy

-Check out [examples](./examples) to see how you can start training a model on a dataset, which will be automatically downloaded if needed.
+Check out [example 3](./examples/3_train_policy.py) to see how you can start training a model on a dataset, which will be automatically downloaded if needed.

 In general, you can use our training script to easily train any policy in any environment:
 ```bash